Image cloud recognition web developer guide

 const image = canvasElement.toDataURL('image/jpeg', 0.8).split('base64,').pop();

-Call the cloud recognition API
+Call cloud recognition API

-// The client-end URL of the cloud image library
+// Client-end URL of cloud image library

-const clientendUrl = 'Your cloud image library client-end URL';
+const clientendUrl = 'Your cloud image library Client-end URL';

-// The cloud token of the cloud image library
+// Cloud Token of cloud image library

-// The CRS AppId of the cloud image library
+// CRS AppId of cloud image library

-const appId = 'Here is the CRS AppId of the cloud image library';
+const appId = 'CRS AppId of cloud image library';

 const image = '/9j/4AAQSkZJRgABAQ......';